Find Affordable College Courses

 Top 10 Best Liberal Arts / Sciences & Humanities Bachelor's Degree Schools

 Our analysis found Tennessee Technological University to be the best value school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Tennessee.
-Located in the town of Cookeville, Tennessee Tech University is a public college with a medium-sized student population.
+Located in the remote town of Cookeville, Tennessee Tech University is a public school with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at Middle Tennessee State University are $9,232 a year.
+In-state tuition fees for undergraduate students at Middle Tennessee State University are $9,232 per year.

 Full Liberal Arts / Sciences & Humanities at Middle Tennessee State University Report